sparsity-xyz/sparsity-demo/tee/README.md

 ### Building
  - Edit the enclave application in apps/simple_enclave_app.py for core app logic

  - Use kms_service to interact with the computation verification endpoints

  - Use parent_connector to handle commmmunication with the parent app

- - After making changes, shut down the docker network using `make stop-sim` and then build & run the docker network using `make build-sim && make run-sim-fg`

 ### Logs